nandinisankarabukta-git/nandinisankarabukta-git.github.io/README.md

-Private webpage project for Rajk Colage for Advanced Studies
+Private webpage project for Rajk College for Advanced Studies
 ====================

 New design for old website, currently in 0.0.14.